 Use high-resolution images.
 A beautiful, high-quality image—taken from your phone, for example—will grab the attention of your audience as they scroll through their Facebook feeds.
 For single-image ads, images with dimensions close to 1200x628 will work best.
 If you’re creating carousel ads, use square images that are 1080x1080.

 Keep text to a minimum.
 Facebook ads that contain images with little-to-no text tend to cost less and perform better than ads that have text within the images.

-The 2 Facebook ads pictured below have a lot in common.
-They each promote the same product—enamel pins—and contain identical copy and calls to action.
-The only difference is which image is used to showcase the products.
+The 3 Facebook ads pictured below have a lot in common.
+They each promote the same product—temporary tattoos—with a free shipping promo.
+But there are some key differences when it comes to content and audience targeting.
 Let’s take a closer look.

 Preventing Facebook ad rejections

 MailChimp makes creating a Facebook ad a quick, painless process, but you’ll still need to adhere to Facebook’s policies, requirements, and restrictions in order for your ad to be approved.
 If your ad is rejected by Facebook, MailChimp can’t override the decision, so it’s important to make sure your ad covers all the necessary bases before you submit.

 Before any ad is published, Facebook reviews it to make sure it meets their advertising standards.
 During the review process, they’ll check your ad’s images, text, targeting, positioning, and even the content on the page you’ve linked to.
 In addition to Facebook’s content-related restrictions, there are a number of requirements more closely connected to your ad’s design.

 Minimize the amount of text within your images.
 Facebook will reject your ad if 20 percent or more of the pixels in your image are dedicated to text.
 This includes logos, slogans, and images with text overlay.
 To check your text-to-image ratio before uploading to MailChimp, use Facebook’s grid tool.